primaza/primaza/docs/architecture/agents.md

 * A Service Account for the agent
 * A RoleBinding that binds the ServiceAccount to the Role

+When a Service Class is created, the Service Agent looks for resources matching its specification.

+A Role needs to be created which allows to retrive, list and watch Service Class Resources as Primaza Service Agent runs a dynamic informer for each resource.

+The informer monitors changes to resources matching the Service Class specifications and updates the Registered Services on Primaza control plane.

 ## Service Discovery